 - Staff who work in the aforementioned sectors who are not fully vaccinated are encouraged to engage in routine testing for COVID-19.

 What this means in Broomfield:

 - If you have not been vaccinated yet, get your vaccine!
-It’s easier than ever to get vaccinated, many vaccine providers, including pharmacies and clinics, offer drop-in vaccinations, and many health providers are administering vaccines today!
-Visit Broomfield.org/COVIDVaccine to see all the ways to receive the COVID-19 vaccine.
+Visit Broomfield.org/COVIDVaccine to see all the convenient ways to receive the COVID-19 vaccine.

-- It is recommended, but not required, that those who have not been vaccinated continue to wear a mask as a way to prevent contracting and spreading COVID-19.
+- It is recommended, but not required, for those who have not been fully vaccinated continue to wear a mask in public as a way to prevent contracting and spreading COVID-19.

 View frequently asked questions on the face covering requirements at https://bit.ly/3wkQT0D.

 Learn more about COVID-19 in Broomfield at Broomfield.org/COVID.

 After you receive the second dose of the vaccine, it will take time for your body to respond and make enough antibodies to protect you.
 This could take up two weeks after your last dose.

 Protect yourself and those around you by continuing to take necessary precautions.